tastewar/FibWatch/ReadMe.txt

  |==========|

-Button 1 when pressed will display the time until 5 seconds after released Button 2 enters time setting mode
+Button 1 when pressed will display the time until 12.5 seconds after released Button 2 enters settings (menu) mode

-When in time setting mode, Button 1 exits, Button 3 retreats current item, Button 4 advances current item, and Button 2 accepts input.
+When in menu mode, Button 1 exits, Button 3 retreats current item, Button 4 advances current item, and Button 2 accepts input.

 When first entering time setting mode, you can choose from a list of time zones.